-3. Never consent to a search of your car, your house, your apartment or anything else.
-Granting permission to search only makes it easier for the police to make a case against you.
-If they ask for permission to search, politely say no. If you refuse permission they will likely threaten to get a search warrant, a drug dog, or whatever.
-Tell them to go ahead.
-Giving permission to search can only hurt you and it can never help.
+3. Never consent to a search of your property, your vehicle, or your person.
+It will only make it easier for the police to make a case against you.
+Despite your intentions, giving permission to search can only hurt and can never help.

 I THINK I MIGHT BE CHARGED WITH A FELONY.
 WHAT SHOULD I EXPECT WILL HAPPEN TO ME?

 If you're charged with a felony in Arkansas, here's what you can expect:

 1. You will probably be arrested.
 This may happen with or without a warrant.